isomerpages/bca-strata/_resources/FAQs/Applications under Part VA of the Land Titles (Strata) Act.md

 **Q3: Where can I find out more on en-bloc procedures?**

-You can visit our website at [www.stratatb.gov.sg](http://www.stratatb.gov.sg/ "Strata Titles Boards") and read up more under “[Application](https://www.stratatb.gov.sg/application.html "Application")”.
+You can visit our website at [www.stratatb.gov.sg](http://www.stratatb.gov.sg/ "Strata Titles Boards") and read up more under [Application](general-proceedings/application/applicant/).

 You can also see [“Part VA – Collective Sale of Property” under the Land Titles (Strata) Act](https://sso.agc.gov.sg/Act/LTSA1967 "Part VA – Collective Sale of Property").